dgtony/afg/README.md

         next: coffee_strength_choice

   coffee_strength_choice:
+    reprompt:
-    reprompt: "Sorry, I didn't understand, what is your desired coffee strength?"
+      - "Sorry, I didn't understand, what is your desired coffee strength?"
+      - "Say it again, what coffee strength do you prefer?"
+    help:
-    help: "Say: brew it weak or brew it strong"
+      - "Say brew it weak or brew it strong"
+      - "Please define coffee strength: weak or strong?"
     events:
       choose_coffee_strength:
         next: drink_amount_choice

   drink_amount_choice:
+    reprompt:
-    reprompt: "Sorry, I didn't understand, how big your drink must be?"
+      - "Sorry, I didn't understand, how big your drink must be?"
+      - "Please say, should it be small or big?"
+    help:
+      - "On the current step you need to choose amount of your drink"
-    help: "Say: make small or make big"
+      - "Say small or big"

     events:
       choose_drink_amount:
         next: done